Batch-CAM: Introduction to better reasoning in convolutional deep learning models: Introduction

 This paper expands a novel training paradigm \cite{ignesti2024,ignesti2024you} to enhance computer vision by integrating an explanatory mechanism into the learning process itself.
 Our core hypothesis is that the model already possesses sufficient information within the training data to be both precise and capable of generalisation, provided it is guided to focus on the correct features.
 We introduce a method that combines the Grad-CAM algorithm \cite{selvaraju2017grad} with a tailored reconstruction loss term.
 This forces the model not only to classify an image correctly but also to detect which part of the image should get its focus.
 By comparing this generated explanation against a class prototype, our loss function provides evidence on which part of the image should be used to return the classification, effectively compelling it to learn for the right reasons.
-We extend this concept by exploring two innovative approaches: an image-to-prototype comparison to learn from a generalised class distribution and a Batch-CAM technique, where the model's averaged focus across a batch is regularised, as shown in Figure \ref{mod:arch}.
-These methods are evaluated using more robust distance metrics, including L1/L2 Loss and Structural Similarity Index SSIM Loss, to ensure meaningful comparisons.
+We extend this concept by exploring two innovative approaches: an image-to-prototype comparison to learn from a generalised class distribution and a Batch-CAM technique that regularises the model's averaged focus across a batch.
+We introduce two new primary innovations to this end: \begin{enumerate} \item Image-to-Prototype Comparison: A mechanism that aligns the focus of individual samples with a generalised class distribution. \item Batch-CAM Regularisation: A technique designed to stabilise and regularise model focus at the batch level \end{enumerate} The resulting pipeline (as shown in Figure \ref{mod:arch}) embeds an eXplainable AI (XAI)-driven feedback loop within a standard Convolutional Neural Network (CNN) architecture.
+The framework is evaluated using robust distance metrics, including $L_1$ and $L_2$ losses, as well as the Structural Similarity Index (SSIM) loss.
+Our results demonstrate that this spatial supervision significantly improves both model generalisation and interpretability.

-This paper introduces an improved training paradigm for supervised image classification.
 Section \ref{sec2} explores the foundational concepts and related works that underpin our contribution.
 Section \ref{sec3} details the evolution of our proposed architecture, explaining the algorithmic improvements and the different approaches investigated.
 Section \ref{sec4} presents a comprehensive performance evaluation on several benchmark datasets, including MNIST and Fashion-MNIST, followed by an in-depth analysis of the results.
 Finally, Section \ref{sec5} concludes by proposing future research directions that aim to extend and validate our approach in more complex domains.
+This paper extends and refines the previous workshop paper \cite{ignesti2024,ignesti2024you}.